MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 ## Prerequisites

-- An F64 Microsoft Fabric capacity or higher.
+- A paid F64 or higher Fabric capacity resource.
 - [Copilot tenant switch](../admin/service-admin-portal-copilot.md) is enabled.
 - [Cross-geo sharing for AI](../admin/service-admin-portal-copilot.md) is enabled, if relevant.